thoughtbot/apprenticeship/onboarding-packet.md

 popular blog posts are the ones that we thought were the silliest.
 For example, http://j.mp/LP72NP is pretty dumb but got 18 comments.

-We also have a semi-secret blog of Campfire quotes at http://tinyrobots.thoughtbot.com.
+We also have a semi-secret blog of funny Campfire quotes at http://tinyrobots.thoughtbot.com.

 ## 37signals Suite (Basecamp/Backpack/Campfire)